j4robles/Github-Pages-project/index.md

 7. HTML

 To-do for this page:
--[x] Fulfill all the assignment requirements
+- [x] Fulfill all the assignment requirements
--[] Make it not garbage
+- [] Make it not garbage